soil-metamodel/soil-metamodel.github.io/contributing.md

  * This is also a good place for project-specific questions / discussions
  * a nice way to view issues is here: https://huboard.com/soil-metamodel/back-forth-mm/

+### Licensing

+To create a license for your writing / data, see http://creativecommons.org/choose/.
+It will create both text and html code that can be embedded into a README file or other markdown document to specify if and how others may use/reuse the content created by you (e.g. unpublished data) or the group (e.g. code, writing).
+It is also possible to create private repositories / groups in GitHub (see below).

 ## Using Github